Nteaman/POOSD-PROJECT-1/README.md

 - Version Control: GitHub

 ## Usage
 To connect the web application, simply search  http://nteaman_instance1.natalieteaman.site on your web browser.
-Register the

 ## Meet The Team
 This project was contributed by: